oldcomputerjunk/oldcomputerjunk.github.io/_posts/2020-07-11-long-time-no-blog.markdown

 I started by copying another article, editing the metadata then adding text.

 I had added a tag `2020` so first change that to `wtf2020` maybe it doesnt like tags with a number ... 🕟 ...

+Now it works.

+Moral of the story: `_config.yml` tags cannot start with a number.
+Who wudda thunk it?